Let the Light Shine In

 "…a few extra lessons, yes, Mr. Potter," the man responded.
-"You've slacked off this year, and I'm afraid while you have the potential, you're dangerously toeing the line between succession and failure."
-Finch-Fletchley passed him a note.
+"You've slacked off this year, and I'm afraid, while you have the potential, you're dangerously toeing the line between succession and failure."
+Finch–Fletchley passed him a note.
 "Right after supper, you are to meet me in my office.
 Bring your book and parchment.
 Consider this a sort of cram class."
-He nodded to Al and then gave James a stern look.
+He nodded to Al and then gave James a stern look, showing James that, despite the friendly atmosphere, he really meant it about remedial studies.
 "I'll see you starting tonight, Mr. Potter."
 And he left.

 James groaned.
 "How could things have gone from fab to bleargh in only ten minutes?"

 His younger brother smirked.
-"That's why you don't follow in Dad's footsteps.
+"That's why you're not supposed to follow in Dad's footsteps.
 Don't slack off in classes you think are useless."